Generative Causal Inference: Abstract

 \section{Abstract}

-In this paper we propose the use of the generative AI methods in Econometrics.
-Generative methods avoid the use of densities as done by MCMC.
-They directrix simulate large samples of observables and unobservable (parameters, latent variables) and then using high-dimensional deep learner to inform a nonlinear transport map from data to parameter inferences.
-Our themed apply to a wide verity or econometrics problems, including those where the latent variables are updates in deterministic fashion.
-Further, paper we illustrate our methodology in the field of causal inference and show how generative AI provides generalization of propensity scores.
+Generative Bayesian Computation (GBC) methods are developed for Casual Inference.
+Generative methods are simulation-based methods that use a large training dataset to represent posterior distributions as a map (a.k.a. optimal transport) to a base distribution.
+They avoid the use of MCMC by replacing the conditional posterior inference problem with a supervised learning problem.
+We further propose the use Quantile ReLU networks which are density free and hence apply in a variety of Econometric settings where data generating processes are specified by deterministic latent variables updates or as moment constraints.
+Generative approaches directly simulate large samples of observables and unobservable (parameters, latent variables) and then apply high-dimensional quantile regression to learn a nonlinear transport map from base distribution to parameter inference.
+We illustrate our methodology in the field of causal inference.
 Our approach can also handle nonlinearity and heterogeneity.
 Finally, we conclude with the directions for future research.